Zapper-fi/chainchat/README.md

 <img width="637" alt="image" src="https://github.com/Zapper-fi/chainchat/assets/6855274/1fd3e189-f59c-4575-8fb1-3b4e1295936c">

 # Overview
-Introducing Chainchat: an onchain solution for group discussions.
+Introducing Chainchat: an onchain solution for group chats.
 Here, group chats are termed "channels."
 To join a channel, one must buy a share in the channel.
 To leave a channel you must sell all your shares in that channel.
 You can buy and sell multiple shares.
 You only need one share to be a member of the channel.
 The pricing mechanism for shares follows a bonding curve.

 Each transaction incurs a 5% fee, which is added to the channel's fee pool.
 These fees can be proportionally withdrawn by shareholders based on their stakes at any time.